• ENGINEERED CONSTRUCTION®

 Construction Method and Specifications

-The approach super structure is planned to be built on a combination of nine temporary bents and three permanent bents (each side).
-After the pylons have been completed, the main span is constructed one segment at a time, with the cables installed and main span tied back to the already completed approach span behind.
+The approach superstructure was built on a combination of nine temporary bents and three permanent bents (each side).
+After the pylons were completed, the main span is constructed one segment at a time, with the cables installed and main span tied back to the already completed approach span behind.
 Deck construction follows shortly behind the steel, and a crawler crane services both tasks from the deck.